Machine Learning Model Selection Guide

 coef_df = pd.DataFrame({'feature': X.columns, 'coef': model.coef_}).sort_values('coef')

-A positive coefficient means increasing that feature raises the predicted value.
-A large absolute coefficient means a strong effect — but only if features are on the same scale.
-Always scale features before comparing coefficients.
+A positive coefficient means the predicted value goes up when that feature goes up.
+A large coefficient means a strong effect — but only if all features are on the same scale.
+Always scale features before you compare coefficients.

 For Logistic Regression, predict_proba() returns the probability of each class.
-A threshold of 0.5 is the default, but you can lower it (e.g., 0.3) to catch more positives at the cost of more false alarms.
+The default cut-off is 0.5, but you can lower it (for example, 0.3) to catch more positives at the cost of more false alarms.

-Use when: - You need to show stakeholders exactly how the model makes decisions. - The data has clear if/else splits (e.g., parking type = monthly → high amount). - You are exploring which features matter before building a more complex model.
+Use when: - You need to show people exactly how the model decides. - The data has clear if/else splits (for example, parking type = monthly → high amount). - You are checking which features matter before you build a more complex model.

-Avoid when: - You need strong predictive performance — a single tree overfits easily and rarely wins against Random Forest. - The data has many continuous features with subtle interactions.
+Avoid when: - You need strong predictions — a single tree overfits easily and rarely beats a Random Forest. - The data has many continuous features with subtle interactions.

 from sklearn.tree import DecisionTreeClassifier, plot_tree